tarsmachine/tarsmachine.github.io/index.md

 **Table of Contents:**

 ```
-1. What Do We Do
-2. What Have We Done So Far
+1. Problem
+2. Solution
+3. the Early Results
 3. Earned Secrets
 4. Where We Are Going
 5. How We Are Going to Get There